mali-kh/C-minus_Compiler/README.md

 # C-minus_Compiler
-Simple compiler for C-minus programming language.
+This is simple compiler for the C-Minus programming language writtern in Python.
+This was the project for Compiler Design course at Sharif University of Technology.